telerik/maui-docs/controls/maskedentry/maskedentry-overview.md

 ## Key Features

 * [Rich set of mask types]({%slug maskedentry-masked-types%})&mdash;The MaskedEntry control comes with a number of mask rules you can apply to validate user input as an email, IP address, text, regex, and more.

-* [Exhaustive number of events]({% slug maskedentry-events %})&mdash;You can use the events exposed by the MaskedEntry to execute various operations on user interaction such as value changing.
+* [Exhaustive number of events]({%slug maskedentry-events%})&mdash;You can use the events exposed by the MaskedEntry to execute various operations on user interaction such as value changing.

+* **Setting Mask**: Allows you to define a string of characters that constrain user input.
+The `Mask` property may contain literals and special mask characters based on the used RadMaskedEntry -> Regex, Numeric, etc.

+* **Returns the user input without the formatting characters** using the `Value` property.

-* [Keyboard support]({% slug ? %})&mdash;The MaskedEntry supports arrow-key keyboard navigation for implementing various commands in your desktop application.
+* Keyboard support&mdash;The MaskedEntry supports arrow-key keyboard navigation for implementing various commands in your desktop application.

 ## Next Steps